-Our carbon emissions are low compared to other sectors, but they’re still our biggest environmental impact.
+Our carbon emissions are low compared to many sectors, but they’re still our biggest environmental impact.

-We want to play our part, contributing to the UK’s targets of cutting greenhouse gases by 34% and 80% by 2020 and 2050 respectively, against 1990 levels.
-So we’ve set a target to reduce our absolute operational carbon emissions by 25% by 2017 against our 2007 baseline.
+We want to play our part, contributing to the UK’s targets of cutting greenhouse gases by 37% by 2020 and 80% by 2050, against 1990 levels.
+So we set a target to reduce our absolute operational carbon emissions by 25% by 2017 against our 2007 baseline.
 Achieving a 5% drop in 2017 year brings our total emissions reduction to -29% (scope 1, 2 & 3), significantly exceeding that ten year goal.
 It’s a result that we’re delighted with as we continue to decouple our environmental impacts from business growth.

 We pioneer new, low carbon technologies wherever feasible contributing to our 29% reduction (see chart below).
-And we try to pass on what we've learned to our clients and others through case studies and downloadable 'Lessons Learned', such as our report on how we cut our energy and carbon intensity by a third in the first five years of our target.
+And we try to pass on what we've learned to our clients and others through case studies and downloadable 'Lessons Learned'.

 Our carbon management strategy involves:

 We follow a rigorous process to calculate our carbon emissions, using DEFRA guidelines, and we report them in our voluntary annual operational scorecard.
-We also participate in the voluntary CDP, as well as the UK Carbon Reduction Commitment.
 We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions.
 And we recently achieved the Carbon Trust Supply Chain level 2 standard.
 We also respond to the CDP each year...

 Using our Total impact framework, we’ve valued our total greenhouse gas impact at £65m.
 Only X of it is attributable to our direct operations, down Y from five years ago.
-The vast majority of this falls outside of our own operations, so we’re working more closely with suppliers on measuring and reducing their carbon emissions – see our supply chain page for more.
+The vast majority, however, falls outside of our own operations, so we’re continuing to work with suppliers to understand the opportunities reduce their impact.